VladislavSMI/VladislavSMI/README.md

-- 👋 Hi, I’m @VladislavSMI
+👋 Hi, I’m Vladislav (@VladislavSMI)
-- 👀 I’m interested in full stack webdevelopment
-- 🌱 I’m currently learning nodejs
+👀 I’m a Full-Stack Web Developer.
+🌱 Currently, I’m learning how to integrate AI models into web apps to enhance functionality and user experiences.
+💼 I specialize in TypeScript, React, Next.js, NodeJs, and AWS Cloud Solutions.
-- 💞️ I’m looking to collaborate on React web apps
+💞️ I’m open to collaborating on React-based web applications or innovative projects involving cloud architecture.
-- 📫 You can reach me https://smihula.com or on twitter @smihula_
+📫 You can reach me via my website https://smihula.com or on Twitter @smihula_